sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerPowerTimeScheme.md

   * Name (System.String) The unique name of this time scheme.

+  * PeakHalfHours (System.Boolean\[\]) A set of 48 boolean flag values, one for each hour half of the day.
+The first value in the array relates to midnight to 00:29, the next one to 0:30 AM to 0:59 and so on, with the last array element relating to 11:30 PM to 11:59.
+If the flag is \$true it means that the associated half hour of the day is considered a peak time; if \$false it means that it is considered off-peak.

   * PeakHours (System.Boolean\[\]) A set of 24 boolean flag values, one for each hour of the day.
 The first value in the array relates to midnight to 00:59, the next one to 1 AM to 01:59 and so on, with the last array element relating to 11 PM to 11:59.
 If the flag is \$true it means that the associated hour of the day is considered a peak time; if it is \$false it means that it is considered off-peak.

-  * PoolSize (System.Int32\[\]) A set of 24 integer values, one for each hour of the day.
+  * PoolSize (System.Int32\[\]) For single-session desktop groups, a set of 24 integer values, one for each hour of the day.
 The first value in the array relates to midnight to 00:59, the next one to 1 AM to 01:59 and so on, with the last array element relating to 11 PM to 11:59.
+For multi-session desktop groups, a set of 48 integer values, one for each half hour of the day.
+The first value in the array relates to midnight to 00:29, the next one to 0:30 AM to 0:59 and so on, with the last array element relating to 11:30 PM to 11:59.
 The value defines the number of machines (either as an absolute number or a percentage of the machines in the desktop group) that are to be maintained in a running state, whether they are in use or not.
 A value of -1 has special meaning: pool size management does not apply during such hours.

+  * PoolSizeHalfHours (System.Int32\[\]) A set of 48 integer values, one for each half hour of the day.
+The first value in the array relates to midnight to 00:29, the next one to 0:30 AM to 0:59 and so on, with the last array element relating to 11:30 PM to 11:59.
+The value defines the number of machines (either as an absolute number or a percentage of the machines in the desktop group) that are to be maintained in a running state, whether they are in use or not.
+A value of -1 has special meaning: pool size management does not apply during such half hours.

   * PoolUsingPercentage (System.Boolean?)
 A boolean flag to indicate whether the integer values in the pool size array are to be treated as absolute values (if this value is \$false) or as percentages of the number of machines in the desktop group (if this value is \$true).